dewarian/real-time-web-2021/README.md

 What is the problem?
 The current problem is that I have zero experience with [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), this is problematic and thus want to create something with sockets.
 After some contemplating I decided to create a text editor, specifically an editor to write markdown.

+### Current problems
+After implementing the core functionalities and testing these I have found the some UX breaking bugs.
+It is mostly contained in the editing of markdown and saving this markdown.
+See [issue #7 about a more detailed rundown of the bugs.](https://github.com/dewarian/real-time-web-2021/issues/7)

 ## Solution

 The solution would be a markdown editor created in NodeJS and some client-side.
 The best solution would be a Google Docs killer <sub><sup>or competitor however you want to see it</sup></sub>.